catherineluse/versioned-docs-experiment/rancher-docs/en/cis-scans/_index.md

 | `actual_value` | The test's actual value, present if reported by `kube-bench`. |
 | `expected_result` | The test's expected result, present if reported by `kube-bench`. |

-Refer to <a href="{{<baseurl>}}/rancher/v2.5/en/security/" target="_blank">the table in the cluster hardening guide</a> for information on which versions of Kubernetes, the Benchmark, Rancher, and our cluster hardening guide correspond to each other.
+Refer to <a href="{{<baseurl>}}/rancher/v2.6/en/security/" target="_blank">the table in the cluster hardening guide</a> for information on which versions of Kubernetes, the Benchmark, Rancher, and our cluster hardening guide correspond to each other.
 Also refer to the hardening guide for configuration files of CIS-compliant clusters and information on remediating failed tests.

 # Test Profiles

 The following profiles are available:

-{{% tabs %}}
-{{% tab "Profiles in v2.5.4" %}}
 - Generic CIS 1.5
 - Generic CIS 1.6
 - RKE permissive 1.5